 We found that visually impaired children's and their parents' perspectives of the impact of VI on the child differed significantly.
-Parents on average perceived their child's VI as having a greater impact on the child compared to their child's own rating.
-The range of child-parent disagreement was wide, with parents both under and overestimating their child's own report.
+Parents on average perceived their child's VI as having a greater impact on the child compared with their child's own rating.
+The range of child-parent disagreement was wide, with parents both underestimating and overestimating their child's own report.
 The extent of child-parent discrepancy varied by certain clinical and sociodemographic characteristics of the children as well as by instrument.
-The pattern of parental underestimation was particularly prominent for visually impaired children who rated their outcomes more favorably.
+The pattern of parental underestimation was particularly prominent for visually impaired children who rated their outcomes more favourably.

-Patterns of agreement/discordance in this study are similar to those in other studies on child-parent agreement on child's health outcomes in other non-VI pediatric populations[6, 7].
-They also extend the findings of prior studies examining agreement between children with VI and their parents using a generic HRQoL measure[8, 9].
+Patterns of agreement/discordance in this study are similar to those in other studies on child-parent agreement on child's health outcomes in other non-VI paediatric populations.
+6 7 They also extend the findings of prior studies examining agreement between children with VI and their parents using a generic HRQoL measure.
+8 9